-Mineral Valuation
+Mineral Property

 The Midland Central Appraisal District contracts with the firm Prichard and Abbott for the valuation of mineral real property.
 Prichard and Abbott has prepared a separate and distinct mass valuation report pertaining to mineral property on behalf of the appraisal district for the current tax year.
 The mass industrial valuation report is made in accordance to current USPAP requirements and standards.
-These accounts are coded property type "N" in the district's CAMA system.
-There were approximately 112,364 category "G1" mineral real property accounts in 2019.
+These accounts are system coded property type "N" in the district's CAMA system.
+There were approximately 162,828 state category "G1" mineral real property accounts in 2020.